lucapost/martignilas.it/src_en/10_accomodation.md

 Prices per person for a single night, depending on the season:

+* April - May - September - October  (1 to 4 persons) €80
+* June (minimum 1 to 4 people) €90
-* €20 for the months of april, may, june and september (minimum € 80 per day for 1 to 4 people);
+* July (minimum 1 to 4 people) €100
-* €22.50 for the months of july and august (minimum € 90 per day for 1 to 4 people);
+* August (minimum 1 to 4 people) €110
+* € 20, each additional person over 4

-* €30 final cleaning fee (one time).
+* € 30, for  final cleaning
+* minimum stay 2 nights

 The price includes: satellite TV, crockery, washing machine, gas cooker, electric oven, sheets, towels, blankets, garden furniture.
 Utilities.